 Londoners often have an aversion to anywhere deemed “too touristy” – which is ridiculous really, as it means missing out on some of the best spots in the city.
-I’ll put my hand up and say that I’ve been guilty of this in the past – big mistake.
+We’ll put our hands up and say that we’ve been guilty of this in the past – big mistake.

 Let’s explore the best things to do in Covent Garden.

-Well, you can’t take a jaunt around Covent Garden’s attractions and not go to Covent Garden Market itself can you?
+Well, you can’t take a jaunt around Covent Garden and not go to Covent Garden Market itself can you?
 No.

 Sitting at the heart of Covent Garden, the market is one of London’s most recognisable attractions.